libxengine/libxengine/README.en.md

 git clone https://github.com/libxengine/libxengine.git

 #### Windows
-After the download is complete, you can directly run the XEngine_WINEnv64.bat file in the home directory
+After downloading via GIT, you can directly run the XEngine_WINEnv64.bat file located in the main directory.
+By default, the installation script only configures the header file variables for the development environment.
+If you use parameter 1, it will copy all modules into the system
 Note: The git version defaults to 64bit.
 If you need 32BIT or ARM64, you need to download it from the github release page and put it in another directory to run the XEngine_WINEnv32 or XEngine_WINEnvArm64 script file
 After the execution is successful, the user environment variable of this directory will be added to your system
 Take Visual Studio as an example, add in your project->properties->VC++ directory